 Dropping litter anywhere on the course is strictly prohibited.
 Carry all trash to the next aid station and dispose of it in appropriate receptacles.
 If you happen to see a gel pack or other race related litter that was accidentally dropped, please pick it up for us and dispose at next aid station.
+This is good Karma and you will be rewarded for helping maintain a clean trail!
 Thank you!

 If you have a "call of nature" relieve yourself off trail and out of sight.
 Bury and cover solid waste and toilet paper properly.
-There are bathrooms or porta potties at Lake Cuyamaca, Paso Picacho 1/2, Chambers 1/2, Sunrise 1/2, Pioneer Mail 1/2, Red Tail Roost, and Meadows.
+There are bathrooms or porta potties at Lake Cuyamaca, Paso Picacho, Chambers, Sunrise 1/2, Pioneer Mail 1/2, Red Tailed Roost, Cibbets Flat and Meadows.

 You are responsible for your own safety.
 We strive to have medical care volunteers during the run but they are not located at every aid station.
 We also do not perform weight checks.
 Do not expect to see doctors, nurses, or EMT's available along the entire course.
 In case of an emergency, we will endeavor to get local emergency personnel to an injured runner (or vice versa) as soon as possible, but due to the remoteness of the course, this could take hours.
 Many runners finish the course or drop out with bruises, scrpes, and blisters.
 This is an event with risks.
 Please thoroughly read the registration waiver and recognize it is up to you to make wise decisions with regards to how you feel and potential danger.